Anthony Bass: Social media controversies

+Jays general manager Ross Atkins later confirmed to People that "the relief pitcher's stance had become a "distraction" in the clubhouse", causing his release from the club.
+It came days after Atkins said "the pitcher would not be disciplined, claiming Bass had been apologetic and “accountable” for his actions."

 Personal life

 On August 1, 2016, Bass married Sydney Rae James, sister of country singer Jessie James and sister in-law of Eric Decker in a private ceremony.
 Their first daughter was born prematurely on September 4, 2017.
 They adopted another daughter in October 2020.
+They welcomed a son in July 2023.
 Bass has a brother and two sisters.
 His parents are Ed and Linda Bass.